 At 12:30 he came for us to come to dinner with him.
 He had been to the Muḥammadan Mosque in the meantime.
-At the meal the explanation of the cloven tongues of fire descending upon the disciple after the crucifixion, and their being able to speak all tongues, was asked.
+At the meal the $\{\{p26\}\}$ explanation of the cloven tongues of fire descending upon the disciples after the crucifixion, and their being able to speak all tongues, was asked.
 The son-in-law took it down and Monevah will see that it is correct and give it to me for the believers.

-I asked The Master if the fruit was the mystery of the tree that bore it and he said no, it was the mystery of the earth; that there was a germ or little forms of life in the soil, which was acted upon by the water and fed by the earth, and this was taken up by the roots, the trees having a circulation.
+I asked the Master if the fruit was the mystery of the tree that bore it and he said no, it was the mystery of the earth; that there was a germ or little forms of life in the soil, which was acted upon by the water and fed by the earth, and this was taken up by the roots, the trees having a circulation.
 The leaves expose the sap of the tree to the sun and this colors the fruit.
 A tree will bear fruit if the leaves are cut off, but it will be poor and colorless.

-During the afternoon the Greatest Holy Leaf and the oldest daughter came to call on us in our room which is very large and pleasant, with windows overlooking the sea.
-We asked her to tell us a little of her experiences in the life time of the Blessed Perfection.
+During the afternoon the Master's sister and the oldest daughter came to call on us in our room which is very large and pleasant, with windows overlooking the sea.
+We asked her to tell us a little of her experiences in the lifetime of the Blessed Perfection.
 She was only six years old when their exile began and she said her mother had the greatest suffering, for she had little children.
-Then they were exiled to 'Akká, seventy seven were put onto a steamer that was so dirty that it made them all very ill.
+When they were exiled to 'Akká, seventy-seven were put onto a steamer that was so dirty that it made them all very ill.
 They were given no food for four days and slept on deck.
-Only The Master and the Blessed Perfection could summon up courage to sit down and rest.
-The others were so distressed by the filth that they walked up and down the boat all the time.
+Only the Master and the Blessed Perfection could summon up courage to sit down and rest.
+The others were so distressed by the filth that they walked up and down the boat all the $\{\{p27\}\}$ time.
 After four days they reached a city and two or three of the men were allowed to go in and buy some food.
 One believer was very ill and they wished to cook a little broth for him, but the captain of the boat would not allow even that, so they had to go without.
-When they landed they were taken in small boats to 'Akká and all the seventy seven were put into a small prison, the door locked on them and no food provided for the,.
-The Greatest Holy Leaf said in the midst of such fearful calamities they were so happy to be in 'Akká, even in prison with no food, just because they were not separated from the Blessed Perfection.
-The women were not prisoners, but went into exile and imprisonment in order to be with Bahá'u'lláh and.
-'Abdu'l-Bahá - that was more than food or comfort.
+When they landed they were taken in small boats to 'Akká and all the seventy-seven were put into a small prison, the door locked on them and no food provided for them.
+The Master's sister said in the midst of such fearful calamities they were so happy to be in 'Akká, even in prison with no food, just because they were not separated from the Blessed Perfection.
+The women were not prisoners but went into exile and imprisonment in order to be with Bahá'u'lláh and 'Abdu'l-Bahá - that was more than food or comfort.

-After a short visit, the Greatest Holy Leaf left us and said she would come often if only she could speak English with us.
-Someone came in a few moments later and brought Madame Scaramucei and me, each, a little bottle of attar of roses from the Greatest Holy Leaf.
+After a short visit the Master's sister left us and said she would come often if only she could speak English with us.
+Some one came in a few moments later and brought Madame Scaramucci and me each a little bottle of attar of roses from the Master's sister.